-This soup though, it is so good, as confirmed by our rather fussy seven year old who has no qualms about telling me he doesn’t like my cooking.
+This soup though, it is so good, as confirmed by our rather fussy seven-year-old who has no qualms about telling me he doesn’t like my cooking.
 This recipe, he stated with enthusiasm, should be served in restaurants.
 I might have beamed a great big smile. 🙂

 We had a rather enjoyable lunch by the broch, eating our soup, nibbling on some beremeal bread from the Quernstone Bakery and drinking cups of tea.
 This is a place I’d like to explore in more detail, but we didn’t have a lot of time on this particular visit.

-On our way to the broch we climbed to the trig point of a nearby hill, a particularly scenic veiw (my Fitbit says we did 100 floors that day!) but on the way back we took the coastal route along a crofter’s track back to the car.
+On our way to the broch we climbed to the trig point of a nearby hill, a particularly scenic view (my Fitbit says we did 100 floors that day!) but on the way back we took the coastal route along a crofter’s track back to the car.

-Despite the heavy cloud it stayed dry for our walk, and the soup warmed our bellies quite nicely.
+Despite the heavy cloud, it stayed dry for our walk, and the soup warmed our bellies quite nicely.

-I made this soup thick and creamy with the addition of a potato.
+I made this soup thick and creamy with the addition of potato.
 I find that’s a really good way to add some hearty substance to a broth which might otherwise end up too thin.
 Despite the addition of butter, bacon and cheese to this recipe, the calorie count only comes in at 280 per bowl, easily burned off by climbing 100 floors in one day!